makoik/todo-app/README.md

 - Add, edit, and delete tasks
 - Mark tasks as completed
-- Sort and filter tasks by various fields
+- Sort and filter by task, completion, created/updated date
-- Track task creation and update timestamps
+- Tracks `created_at` and `updated_at` timestamps
-- Confirm before deleting a task
+- Simple confirmation before deleting a task
+- Fully responsive dark-themed UI

 ---